BenchCouncil/AI.vs.Clinician/README.md

 **4. ai-vs-clinician**  This directory contains the organization of the procedural data from the trial.

-**4. analysis**  This directory contains part of the analysis data and code of the paper "Assisting Clinicians With AI Systems for Early Sepsis Warning: A Prospective, Multi-Site, Mixed-Blind, Multi-Arm, Randomized, Multi-Controlled Trial".
+**5. analysis**  This directory contains part of the analysis data and code of the paper "Assisting Clinicians With AI Systems for Early Sepsis Warning: A Prospective, Multi-Site, Mixed-Blind, Multi-Arm, Randomized, Multi-Controlled Trial".

+# System Requirements

+**Hardware Requirements**

+**Software Requirements**

+# Installation Guide

+# Demo